Bishwajit-Shil/3D-image-classification/README.md

-Documentation is an essential part of any project, especially when sharing it on platforms like GitHub.
-Here's a suggested structure for documenting your 3D image classification project:

-### Project Title
-Title: 3D Image Classification from CT Scans
+# 3D Image Classification from CT Scans

 ### Introduction
 Introduction: Briefly introduce the project, explaining its purpose and goals.
 You can mention that it demonstrates building a 3D convolutional neural network (CNN) to predict the presence of viral pneumonia in CT scans.